A gluing construction of constant scalar curvature K\"ahler metrics of Poincar\'e type: Introduction

-The scalar curvature of the resulting cscK metric in the main theorem is not the same as that of $\omega_X$, and their relation will be discussed in Section \ref{subsection 9.1}.
-In a special situation, the main theorem can be used to construct scalar-flat K\"ahler metrics of Poincar\'e type:
+The scalar curvature of the resulting cscK metric in the main theorem is not the same as that of $\omega_X$, see Section \ref{subsection 9.1}.
+As an application, the main theorem produces scalar-flat K\"ahler metrics of Poincar\'e type.